SaraCooperAmun/Turtlebot_Rescue_Mission/README.md

 On turtlebot:

+Edit the .bashrc to set the 3d sensor to "Hokuyo".

+export TURTLEBOT_3D_SENSOR="hokuyo"

 $ roslaunch turtlebot_bringup minimal_with_hokuyo.launch

 $ rosrun hokuyo_node hokuyo_node

 On PC:

+Edit the .bashrc to set the 3d sensor to "Hokuyo".

+export TURTLEBOT_3D_SENSOR="hokuyo"

+Make sure there is a copy of "hokuyo_gmapping.launch.xml" under turtlebot_navigation/launch/includes.

 To build the map of the environment, gmapping package was used by launching the following command on the turtlebot laptop as follows:
 $ rosrun gmapping slam_gmapping scan:=/scan